Understanding territory management

 After pressing ‘Add New Territory’ you will be redirected to a territory create page.

-To define a territory, you can click on the map, initiating the appearance of a starting point.
+To define a territory, you will have 2 options when you can click on the map, the first option will be to create a polygon in free draw mode by place dots on the map, the second will be by selecting postcode areas using the overlay on the map to plot the polygon.
 By placing dots around the desired area, you can accurately configure the selection.

 3. How to update a territory